-An off-street skill test is required prior to the issuance of a motorcycle, motor scooter or moped license.
+An off-street skill test is required prior to the issuance of a motorcycle or motor scooter license.
 Practicing the illustrated maneuvers of the "MSF Rider Skill Test - Motorcycle and 3-Wheel Motorcycles" will make the test easier for you.
-The maneuvers and details can be seen in Exhibit E of 19122, Hawaii Administrative Rules on web site:
+The maneuvers can be seen in Exhibit E of 19-122, Hawaii Administrative Rules on web site: http://hidot.hawaii.gov/highways/home/doing-business/hawaii-administrative-rules/.

-http://hidot.hawaii.gov/highways/home/doing-business/hawaii-administrative-rules/.